telus/tds-core/packages/DecorativeIcon/SVGIcon.md

         usageCriteria: 'Delivery is available or required – not to be confused with service truck', },
       {
+        name: 'AutomaticFallDetection',
+        Component: AutomaticFallDetection,
+        usageCriteria:
+          'Indicates that there is no button to press.
+The gadget recognizes a fall from the elder and summons assistance. ', },
+      {
         name: 'PiggyBank',
         Component: PiggyBank,
         usageCriteria: 'For saving, reduction, money credit back, online bill credit',